JakeGhattaora/com1001/code/README.md

 and click the "New Project" button at the top of the page.
 This will let you set up a new virtual machine on Codio that you can use to run Ruby examples and develop code for the team project.
 On Codio, these virtual machines are more commonly referred to  "boxes".

+Under "Select your Starting Point" you need to select "Sinatra".
+If it's not there, you need to click "+browse for more".
+In the search box type "sinatra" and press enter.
+You should then see a bar that says "THE UNIVERSITY OF SHEFFIELD/SINATRA".
+Click on this bar.

-Under "1) Select your Starting Point" select "Ruby + rails".
-Give your project a name under "2) Add some details" ("COM1001" is just fine, anything is ok, so long as all your projects have unique names).
+Give your project a name under "Add some details" ("COM1001" is just fine, in fact more or less anything is ok, so long as all your projects have unique names).

+Ensure "Select hte visibility" is "Private".

+If you have an option "Select gigabox", just ignore it.

-Ensure "3) Visibility" is "Private" and "4) Select gigabox" is "Standard" and you're ready to create your box by clicking "Create".
+You're now ready to create your box by clicking "Create".

 ## 2. Setting up and Installing the Repository on Codio